Stefanik back in the spotlight after fierce questioning of university presidents over antisemitism – KION546

 “I am proud to lead a bipartisan letter with @RepMoskowitz and 72 of our colleagues to the members of the Governing Boards of @Harvard, @MIT, and @Penn demanding that their presidents be removed after this week’s @EdWorkforceCmte hearing,” Stefanik tweeted Friday.

-Gay has since apologized for her remarks, in an interview with The Harvard Crimson on Thursday.
+Gay has since apologized for her remarks, in an interview with The Harvard Crimson last week.

 “I got caught up in what had become at that point, an extended, combative exchange about policies and procedures,” Gay told the student newspaper.
 “What I should have had the presence of mind to do in that moment was return to my guiding truth, which is that calls for violence against our Jewish community — threats to our Jewish students — have no place at Harvard, and will never go unchallenged.”